LatentKeypointGAN: Controlling Images via Latent Keypoints: Additional Ablation Tests

-\paragraph{Removing background embedding.} We remove the background embeddings from our architecture ($z_\text{bg\_emb}$ and $\vw_\text{bg}$ in Figure~\ref{fig:archi}).
+\paragraph{Removing background embedding.} We remove the background embeddings from our architecture ($z_\text{bg\_emb}$ and $\vw_\text{bg}$).
 In this case, the keypoint embedding controls the whole appearance of the image.
-In addition, as shown in Figure~\ref{fig:supp_ablation_archi}, the keypoints are not exactly located at the key parts, though they are still consistent among different views.
+In addition, as shown in Figure~\ref{fig:supp_ablation_archi}, the keypoints are not exactly located at where a human would place them, though they are still consistent among different images and views.

 \paragraph{Removing global style vector.} We remove the global style vector $\vw_\text{global}$.
 Therefore, all the keypoint embeddings are constant.
 Only keypoint location and background embedding are different among the images.
 In this case, the keypoint embedding works equivalent to one-hot encoding, and cannot fully capture the variations on the key parts.
 Therefore, it leads to inaccurate keypoints, as shown in Figure~\ref{fig:supp_ablation_archi}.
-Furthermore, we observed that without $\vw_\text{global}$, the network hides the appearance information in the keypoint location.
+Furthermore, we observed that without $\vw_\text{global}$, the network hides the appearance information in the keypoint location, leading to unwanted entanglement of pose and appearance.

 \paragraph{Changing keypoint embedding generation.} We change the keypoint embedding generation in two ways.
 The first way is generating constant embedding $\vw_\text{const}^j$ and global style vector $\vw_\text{global}$ just as before and then add them elementwisely instead of multiplying them.
 Formally speaking, for each keypoint $j$, its corresponding embedding is